Fifteen fiftieth anniversary records of the Egrem

-Great musician and orchestrator, Juanito Márquez bequeathed us a beautiful album with very subtlety arrangements, conceived from the guitar and for it.
-It is said that the name of the rhythm pa' cá is due to the theme that gives title to this same album and that, next to the pylon, dengue and Mozambique, colored the tracks and feet of the dancers of the decade.
-It contains a beautiful version of La comparsa, in addition to Llavimaso, which is nothing more than Somavilla, the last name of another great but with the syllables in reverse order.
+A great musician and orchestrator, Juanito Márquez bequeathed us a beautiful album with very subtle arrangements, conceived from and for the guitar.
+It is said that the name of the rhythm here It is due to the theme that gives title to this same album and that, together with the pilón, dengue and mozambique, colored the dance floors and the feet of the dancers of the decade.
+Contains a beautiful version of The troupe, in addition to Llavimaso, which is nothing more than Somavilla, the last name of another great but with the syllables in reverse order.

 Orquesta Aragón, by Orquesta Aragón (LD-3183)

-The first album made by the Egrem to the "Eternal Charanga".
-Beyond the indisputable excellence of Aragon, we can say that LDs like this one showed artistic cover designs that raised the concept of it to unprecedented levels, given that before and even after this decade of the 60s, they would be limited to a photograph, simple denotation of the interpreter or some simple context.
+The first record made by the Egrem to the "Charanga Eterna".
+Beyond the indisputable excellence of the Aragón, we can say that LDs like this showed artistic cover designs that raised the concept of the same to unprecedented levels, given that before and even after this decade of the 60s, they would be limited to a photograph , simple interpreter denotation or some simple context.
 The design of this LD was carried out by Roberto Quintana, who also made those of Jesús Valdés and his Combo.
-Popular songs on this album were: Calle 22, Arrímate pa' cá and Caserita villareña.
+Popular songs on this album were: 22nd street, Come over here and villareña caserita.

 One of the great myths of Cuban music: Amado Borcelá (Guapachá).
-Overflowing musicality, shouting, scat, onomatopoeia.
+Overflowing musicality, screams, scat, onomatopoeia.
 The universe of bop installed in a Cuban with a very native voice.
-There has not been an equal scatter on the Island.
-This was his only LD recorded.
-He was accompanied by the combo of Chucho Valdés.
+There has not been on the Island a scavenger Same.
+As LD only this engraving remained.
+He was accompanied by the Chucho Valdés combo.

 Mozambique, by Pello El Afrokán (LD-3187)

-Controversial the 60s, controversial Mozambique.
-It is the album of María Caracoles, the theme par excellence of the genre.
-It was inevitable that this rhythm won the popular favor: the attractiveness of a set of drums without skimping on performers, the ecstasy of leather, stylized model-dancers; during the 60s everything could be mixed, beyond music.
+Controversial 60, controversial Mozambique.
+It is the disk of Mary Snails, the theme par excellence of the genre.
+It was inevitable that this rhythm would win popular favor: the appeal of a drum set without skimping on performers, the ecstasy of leather, stylized model-dancers; During the 60s everything could be mixed, beyond music.
 Everything became Mozambique.